rcrowther/django-modellink/README.md

 Form fields and widgets to display foreign keys.

 ### Form Fields
-Are based on a class LinkModelModifier.
+Are based on a class ModelLinkGet.
 This passes the foreign key value untouched in a HiddenInput, thus satisfying validation (surely!).
 At the same time the field retrieves the Foreign key object and pokes it into the supplied widget.

 #### Why a field
 And why not a quick override of Django Admin's formfield_for_dbfield() method?
 Which many coders and their apps do?
 Because this is more general and simple, at the expense of an extra form element.
 Your choice.